Žalgiris Stadium

 Žalgiris Stadium (Žalgirio stadionas) was a multi-purpose stadium in Žirmūnai elderate of Vilnius, Lithuania.
+It was named after the Battle of Grunwald.
 The stadium held 15,029 and was the largest in Lithuania until its demolition.

-It had been built on the desecrated graves of Jews interred in the Old Jewish Cemetery under the stadium.
+History

-It was named after the Battle of Grunwald and was rebuilt by the German POWs after World War II and finished in 1950 (the stadium existed already before World War II and was used by Pogoń Wilno; in 1936 the Polish athletics championships were held at the stadium).
+The original stadium was built during the Polish occupation of the Wilno Voivodeship.
+It was devised by Bolesław Waligóra, the senior lieutenant of the stationed infranty unit.
+The stadium was inaugurated on 6 June 1929.
+Before World War II the stadium was used by Pogoń Wilno; in 1936 the Polish athletics championships were held at the stadium.

+The stadium was rebuilt by the German POWs after World War II and finished in 1950.
+Part of the auxiliary facilities of the overarching sports complex had been built on the desecrated graves of Jews interred in the Old Jewish Cemetery near the stadium.

-After independence it was used by the Lithuania national football team, but later it lost its meaning as the national stadium and all the international football matches were played either at Darius and Girėnas Stadium in Kaunas or at the renovated LFF Stadium in Vilnius.
+After independence the stadium was an asset of the Ūkio Bankas Investment Group (ŪBIG), was used by the Lithuania national football team, but later it fell into disrepair and lost its meaning as the national stadium as all the international football matches moved to either Darius and Girėnas Stadium in Kaunas or the renovated LFF Stadium in Vilnius.

-In 2015, the stadium was sold to Lithuanian real estate company Hanner who planned to demolish it and make way for apartments, hotel and offices.
+In 2015, the stadium was acquired in a court auction by Lithuanian real estate company Hanner who planned to demolish it and make way for apartments, hotel and offices.

 The demolition of Žalgiris stadium was started on 5 July 2016.